Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [ ] Golden Zombie earns 5x kills
 [ ] Red Zombie earns 2x kills
 [ ] Ranged zombies
-[ ] Supply Square - can only buy items when standing on a supply square [ ] Upgrade Square - can only upgrade items when on an upgrade square [ ] Bullet fired Flash
+[ ] Bullet fired Flash
 [ ] Player chat
 [ ] Activate Shield